OlegCheban/Flashcards/README.md

 #### TODO

-- I want to be able to pass exercise to check a correct pronounciation.
+- I want to be able to pass exercise to check a correct pronunciation (voice recognition via telegram premium).
 - I want to be able to get similar flashcards when one of mine have not been found due to misspelling.
 - I want to be able to see more learning statistic.